 Role of the Critical Care in Emergency Medicine Special Interest Group:

-An aging population, an increase in traumatic injuries and improvements in chronic conditions that allow patients to live longer despite complications at late stages will continue to increase the need for emergency and critical care services.
-The aim of the Critical Care in Emergency Medicine special interest group is to examine the continuum of care for critically ill patients from incidence of the illness or injury to stabilization and discharge from the intensive care unit by bringing together physicians interested in the development and improvement of care for the critically ill in both, resource-rich and resource-poor settings.
+The aim of the Critical Care in Emergency Medicine special interest group is to examine and enhance the continuum of care from the recognition of critical illness to management and stabilization throughout the health care system.
+To achieve that aim, we bring together physicians interested in the development and improvement of care for the critically ill in both, resource-rich and resource-poor settings.

 Objectives of the group:

 - To provide a forum for networking among clinicians, educators, and researchers interested in further development of the intersection between Critical Care and Emergency Medicine